pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 intellectual creation that lies behind all the various expressions of the work."

-Taxon concepts have a few defining characteristics:

-1. They must be linked to a scientific name (e.g. **Aus bus**) that acts as a part of their label.

-1. They are linked to an article, book chapter, database or any other form of expression realizing the taxon concepts that makes up the second part of their label.

-**Def.
-(Taxon Concept):**
+3. Taxon concepts are also compatible with `skos:concept`, whose definition reads:

+"A SKOS concept can be viewed as an idea or notion; a unit of thought.
+However, what constitutes a unit of thought is subjective, and this definition is meant to be suggestive, rather than restrictive."

+We believe that all three types are correct as each represents a distinctive view that we want to adopt in modeling different properties of a taxon concept.
+First, the biodiversity informatics community has embraced the DwC term `dwc:Taxon` in creating the Darwin-SW ontology (TODO cite Baskauf).
+Second, to establish correct links from the taxon concepts to the works they were published requires taking the view that they are `frbr:Work`.
+Third, as the relationships between taxon concepts need to be modeled as well, we have chosen SKOS for this endeavour.

+Furthermore, we impose the restrictions that realizations of taxon concepts are only `frbr:Expression` and that each taxon concepts needs to have at least one realization, and that each taxon concept must be linked to some biological name (could be more than one).

 ```
 <<Biological Systematics Model>>=

 :TaxonConcept rdf:type owl:Class ;
   rdfs:subClassOf dwc:Taxon ,
+                  frbr:Work ,
+                  skos:Concept ,
                   [ rdf:Type owl:Restriction ;
                   owl:onProperty frbr:realization ;
                   owl:allValuesFrom frbr:Expression ] ,
                   [ rdf:type owl:Restriction ;
                     owl:onProperty frbr:realization ;
+                    owl:minCardinality "1" ] ,
+               #   [ rdf:type owl:Restriction ;
+               #     owl:onProperty dwciri:scientificName ;
+               #     owl:allValuesFrom :biologicalName ] ;
+               #   [ rdf:type owl:Restriction ;
+               #     owl:onProperty :biologicalName ;
-                    owl:minCardinality "1" ] .
+               #     owl:minCardinality "1" ] .

 @
 ```

+TODO: Removed the name restrictions because of the example.

-**Example (linking articles to taxon concepts).** We view Treatment to be an expression of a theory about a taxon.
+**Example (Taxon Concept).** We view Treatment to be an expression of a theory about a taxon.
 Therefore, we may establish a link between the significant bibliographic unit (be it Journal  Article, Book Chapter, or any other Expression) containing the treatment and the taxon concept, whose realization the treatment is.

-This comment in FRBR means that taxon concepts can have different realizations (`frbr:Expression`) such as a treatment or a database entry.
-Linking to treatments is explained in Remark and example 1 under [Taxonomic Treatment ](#taxonomic-treatment).
-Here's another example of how to link a taxon concept to an online database.

 ```
 <<eg_taxon_concept>>=